Mafalda-SFU/Mafalda-SFU.github.io/docs/chronology.md

 - Both Remote Mediasoup and Remote Mafalda clients and servers are feature complete
-- remote control integration tests are passing
+- Remote Mafalda integration tests are passing

 ### October 2021